deschler/django-modeltranslation/docs/modeltranslation/admin.rst

  * ``TabbedDjangoJqueryTranslationAdmin`` (aliased to ``TabbedTranslationAdmin``)
  * ``TabbedExternalJqueryTranslationAdmin``

-Rather than subclassing ``TranslationAdmin``, simply to subclass one of these classes like this:
+Rather than inheriting from ``TranslationAdmin``, simply subclass one of these classes like this:

 .. code-block:: python